-This break in the District's wrasse fishery has provided an opportunity to reflect on D&S IFCA's management decisions to date in the context of advances in the literature since D&S IFCA's first literature review in 2016.
+This break in the District's Live Wrasse Fishery has provided an opportunity to reflect on D&S IFCA's management decisions to date in the context of advances in the literature since D&S IFCA's first literature review in 2016.
 Reviewing D&S IFCA's management measures ensures knowledge on the most recent research is up to date, which will be useful if the fishery begins again in future years.

 The Nordic Council of Ministers recently commissioned a report which reviewed, and made recommendations for, management measures in cleanerfish fisheries (Halvorsen et al., 2021).
-D&S IFCA's most recent report on the live wrasse fishery (link above) reflects on D&S IFCA's current management in liaht of measures recommendations.
-The recommendations were made primarily for the larger-scale established Norwegian fishery and may therefore be more precautionary than is needed in D&S IFCA's District.
-Nevertheless, as D&S IFCA's most recent report explores in detail, most of D&S IFCA's current management measures are aligned with the recommendations.
-It is therefore likely that D&S IFCA's management measures are sufficient to ensure sustainability of wrasse stocks if the Live Wrasse Fishery were to begin again in the future at the currently-permitted scale.
+D&S IFCA's most recent report on the Live Wrasse Fishery (link above) reflects on D&S IFCA's current management measures in light of these recommendations.
+The recommendations were made primarily for the larger-scale established Norwegian fishery so may be more precautionary than is needed in D&S IFCA's District.
+Nevertheless, as D&S IFCA's full report explores in detail, most of D&S IFCA's current management measures are aligned with the recommendations.
+It is therefore likely that D&S IFCA's management measures are sufficient to ensure sustainability of wrasse stocks if the Live Wrasse Fishery were to begin again at the currently-permitted scale.
 In addition, D&S IFCA's management measures were introduced over a short timescale relative to those in Scandinavian countries, assisted by D&S IFCA's adaptive permit-based management approach.